 What one piece of information got a seller $79,500 more for an otherwise identical unit?

-Our superior research and our ability to communicate this made the buyer see our unit as a superior purchase even though they were paying more money.
+Our superior research and our ability to communicate this made the buyer see our unit as a better purchase even though they were paying more money.

 Our marketing strategy enhanced the unit’s positioning, garnering significant exposure, which also got buyers looking at the apartment in a better light.

-whereas the competing property on the lower floor was unable to sell, expired and continually lowered their price and eventually sold for $310,000 a year and a half later.
+We sold for $389,500, with the property under contract in less than 30 days, whereas the competing property on the lower floor was unable to sell, expired and continually lowered their price and eventually sold for $310,000 a year and a half later for $79,500 less than our selling price,

-3 months later, on a much higher floor, Unit 2610 went for sale and sold for $355,000, $33,500 less than our selling price.
+3 months later, a unit on a much higher floor, Unit 2610, went for sale and sold for $355,000,

-7 months later, again on a higher floor, Unit 2210 went for sale and sold for $357,500,
+7 months later, another unit on a higher floor, Unit 2210, went for sale and sold for $357,500,

-Michael being based in California, he was relieved with our hands on approach with Prime Den taking the lead in being in contact with the condominium association and the City of Miami Beach.
+Michael is based in California, he was relieved with our hands-on approach, Prime Den taking the lead, being in contact with the condominium association and the City of Miami Beach.

 Michael was very happy selling the property where other agents had failed and for more than what he had expected.